jgoldring/semver/README.md

 Please choose from the following 4 ways to run the project:

-**Note** the first two make use of Docker commands wrapped inside the bash scripts.
+**Note** the first three make use of Docker commands wrapped inside the bash scripts.
 If you have nodejs installed on your system, please see option 3.

 ### Simple use